Learn About CHIP in Indiana

 Download our guide to review more information about Medicaid and CHIP.

-Who is eligible for CHIP in Indiana?
+Who qualifies for CHIP in Indiana?

 Before learning how to apply for CHIP, you first must understand who can enroll in the program.
 Those who meet the following guidelines can be covered by CHIP: